-Assisting to reduce transport and housing related barriers preventing Individuals from accessing employment and training opportunities.
+Assisting to reduce transport and housing related challenges preventing people from accessing employment and training opportunities.

-- We are facilitating and supporting utilisation of available funding and resources to support individuals to gain drivers licences in response to employment opportunities. - Encouraging and facilitating usage of funding opportunities to support transport and housing initiatives. - Working with employers and stakeholders to incorporate transport support options when designing targeted employment programs. - Identifying and sharing best practice solutions that seek to solve transport and housing issues. - Working with existing housing networks to provide intel and promote opportunities.
+- Facilitating and supporting utilisation of available funding and resources to support people to gain drivers licences in response to employment opportunities. - Facilitating engagement and connection between stakeholders to Workforce Development Order sponsors and Revenue NSW to potentially reduce time without a driver's licence for participants. - Encouraging and facilitating usage of funding opportunities to support transport and housing initiatives. - Working with employers and stakeholders to incorporate transport support options when designing targeted employment programs. - Identifying and sharing best practice solutions, including the use of technology, which seek to positively impact transport and housing issues. - Working with existing housing networks to provide intel and promote opportunities.